PGP / GnuPG / OpenPGP Message Encryption in JavaScript© 2005, Herbert Hanewinkel, Neuried |

 Is it secure?

-- yes
+yes

-- The software encrypts form data at the client before transmission using strong public key encryption.
-An encrypted message is secured at the todays level provided by an RSA or Elgamal 1024 bit key, e.g. decryption of a single message will need a few month.
+The software encrypts form data at the client before transmission using strong public key encryption.
+An encrypted message is secured at the level provided by an RSA or Elgamal 1024 bit key, e.g. decryption of a single message will need a few month.

-- no
+no

-- Javascript code and public key of the receiver are transferred unencrypted from server to client and therefore could be modified on the fly by a third person.
+Javascript code and public key of the receiver are transferred unencrypted from server to client and therefore could be modified on the fly by a third person.
 A person getting access to your server can modify Javascript code and public key of the receiver.

 References & Links: